gabriel-projects/csharp_health_metrics/README.md

-# 🚀 Projeto ASP.NET Core - Observável, Testável e Escalável com YARP, Prometheus e Grafana
+# 🚀 ASP.NET Core Project - Observable, Testable, and Scalable with YARP, Prometheus, and Grafana

-Este projeto tem como objetivo ser uma base sólida para aplicações ASP.NET Core com foco em:
+This project aims to be a solid foundation for ASP.NET Core applications focusing on:
-- ✅ Observabilidade
+- ✅ Observability
-- ✅ Resiliência
+- ✅ Resilience
-- ✅ Testabilidade
+- ✅ Testability
-- ✅ Arquitetura Limpa e Escalável
+- ✅ Clean and Scalable Architecture
-- ✅ Proxy reverso com Load Balancer via YARP
+- ✅ Reverse Proxy with Load Balancer via YARP

 ---

-## 📦 Tecnologias e Ferramentas
+## 📦 Technologies and Tools

 - ASP.NET Core 9
 - Docker + Docker Compose